QC20 ballbar system

 - Bluetooth wireless technology ensures no wire handling issues, closed door operation and reduced possibility for system damage.

-- Hardware and software which allows a 'partial arc' (220°) test.
-This gives you greater test flexibility including:
+- Hardware and software which allows a 'partial arc' (220) test.
+This provides greater test flexibility:

 - Improved Z axis testing (no custom fixturing required).